-Between January 2015 and January 2016, the value of the Fund's liabilities decreased, primarily as a result of an increase in long-term interest rates.
-However, the value of the Fund's assets also decreased, therefore the funding level was broadly unchanged over the year to January 2016 at 77%, and remained lower than as at January 2014 when it was 85%.
+Between January 2015 and January 2016, the value of the Fund's liabilities decreased, primarily as a result of an increase in long-term interest rates, while the value of the Fund's assets was broadly unchanged.
+This meant the funding level increased over the year to January 2016 from 69% to 71%, although it remained lower than as at January 2014 when it was 79%.